scipy-conference/scipy_proceedings/papers/shoaib_kamil/shoaib_kamil.rst

 (*specializers*) each
 of which represents a particular computational pattern.
 Application writers subclass these to express specific problem instances.
-The specializer class's methods use a combination of pre-supplied templated source code snippets and manipulation of the Python AST to generate low-level source code in an ELL such as C, C++ or Cuda.
-For problems that call for passing in a function, such as the stencil example above, the application writer codes the function in Python (subject to some restrictions) and the specializer class walks the function's AST to lower it to the target ELL and inline it into the generated source code.
+The specializer class's methods use a combination of pre-supplied low-level source code (*templates*) snippets and manipulation of the Python abstract syntax tree (AST, also known as a parse tree) to generate low-level source code in an efficiency-level language (ELL) such as C, C++ or Cuda.

+For problems that call for
+passing in a function, such as the stencil example above, the application writer codes the function in Python (subject to some restrictions) and the specializer class iterates over the function's AST to lower it to the target ELL and inline it into the generated source code.
-Finally, the source code is compiled by an appropriate conventional compiler, the resulting object file is linked to the Python interpreter, and the method is called like a native library.
+Finally, the source code is compiled by an appropriate conventional compiler, the resulting object file is dynamically linked to the Python interpreter, and the method is called like a native library.

 Python code in the application for which no specializer exists is